suicide awareness month

 I hear you ask…How?

-Well, for me, first I had to realise my mindset and how desperate i had become.
+Well, for me, first I had to realise my mindset and recognise my feelings and how desperate I had become.

-But, firstly, you need to admit to yourself that you are needing help.
-From this you need to recognise that what you are going through and how you are feeling is not embarrassing or anything to be ashamed of.
+But, firstly, you need to admit to yourself that you need help.
+From this, you need to recognise that what you are going through and how you are feeling is not embarrassing or anything to be ashamed of.
 But you do need to be brave and address this.

 YOU ARE NOT ALONE!